Coalfire-CF/terraform-aws-ec2/README.md

 ```

-## Multiple ENIs
+### Multiple ENIs

-In order to assign mulitple ENIs to a single instance using this module, the "instance_count" variable must be set to 1.
+In order to assign multiple ENIs to a single instance using this module, the "instance_count" variable must be set to 1.

-## Security Groups
+### Security Groups

 ```hcl-terraform
 cidr_security_group_rules = [
     {